funpopgen/CaVEMaN/index.md

 # CaVEMaN Causal Variant Evidence Mapping using Non-parametric resampling

 Given the results of an eQTL mapping analysis, together with the expression, genotype and phenotype files, this software will estimate the probability that the peak eQTL is causal.
-For more details, please see the paper (soon).
+For more details, please see the associated paper: http://biorxiv.org/content/early/2016/11/21/088872.

 ***